kachick/abstractstack/README.md

 Description
 -----------

-A template of Stack classies.
+A template of stack APIs

 Features
 --------